ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `new_state` is its updated preparation state and `agg_msg` is its next VDAF message.

-This output message for each report in AggregateContinueReq.seq is then sent to the leader in an AggregateContinueResp message, structured as follows:
+This output message for each report in AggregateContinueReq.process_shares is then sent to the leader in an AggregateContinueResp message, structured as follows:

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  ProcessShare seq<1..2^16-1>;
+  ProcessShare process_shares<1..2^16-1>;
 } AggregateContinueResp;
 ~~~

-The order of AggregateContinueResp.seq matches that of the InputReportShare values in `AggregateContinueReq.seq`.
+The order of AggregateContinueResp.process_shares matches that of the ProcessShare values in `AggregateContinueReq.process_shares`.
 The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-continue-resp".
 The helper then awaits the next message from the leader.